UTDNebula/nebula-api/README.md

 #### API (Under construction)

-The API uses TypeScript (bundled into the project) and Express.js for its endpoints.
+The API uses Golang with Gin and the MongoDB Golang Driver.

 ### Deployment